 While developing an IoT application, ensure whether your application should be able to control, debug, and troubleshoot devices remotely.
-Also firmware could be pushed into your hardware with the IoT Application itself.
-Nowadays, it is necessary to update the hardware remotely with the help of IoT application , just like we get firmware updates in our smartphones.
+Also, the firmware could be pushed into your hardware with the IoT Application itself.
+Nowadays, it is necessary to update the hardware remotely with the help of an IoT application, just like we get firmware updates on our smartphones.

-Data caturing, Tranferring , Storing , filtering and analysis is done using Cloud Based platforms.
-Cloud based platforms includes features and Tech Stacks , used for Cloud integration services at a single interface.
+Data capturing, Transferring, Storing, filtering and analysis are done using Cloud-Based platforms.
+Cloud-based platforms include features and Tech Stacks, used for Cloud integration services at a single interface.

 What is MQTT in IoT (Internet of Things) used for?

 An MQTT broker is a server that receives all messages from the clients and then routes the messages to the appropriate destination clients.
 An MQTT client is any device (from a microcontroller up to a fully-fledged server) that runs an MQTT library and connects to an MQTT broker over a network.
 There are various advantages of using MQTT in the communication of IoT devices over other protocols.
 In an IoT application, the devices or sensors are typically clients.
 MQTT being lightweight and reliable is a huge plus.

 Also Read: BUILDING AN IOT APPLICATION: WHAT TO CONSIDER?